 - Encouraging IWCA members to build relationships with OSHA’s National, Regional and Area Offices to address health, safety, and whistleblower issues.

-- To share information among industry safety and health professionals regarding IWCA good practices or effective approaches through training programs, workshops, seminars, and lectures (or any other applicable forum) developed by the participants.
+- Sharing information with OSHA personnel and industry safety and health professionals regarding IWCA good practices or effective approaches through training programs, workshops, seminars, and lectures (or any other applicable forum).

 - Offering OSHA opportunities to speak, exhibit, or appear at IWCA conferences, local meetings, or other events.